 We visited Fourpure Brewing when the taproom was still housed inside the warehouse brewery.
 In their new space, they have nearly doubled the number of taps (to an astounding 43) and host events, like trivia night, too.
 Long dedicated to service and consumer’s beer drinking experience, we can only imagine that the new taproom is top notch.

-Getting to Bermondsey Beer Mile
+Getting To The Bermondsey Beer Mile London

 It should go without saying that driving to a London Craft Beer Crawl is a terrible idea…especially in London where there are heaps of options for public transport and UBER drivers always nearby.